Eternity: Religion

 Eternity as infinite duration is an important concept in many lives and religions.
 God or gods are often said to endure eternally, or exist for all time, forever, without beginning or end.
 Religious views of an afterlife may speak of it in terms of eternity or eternal life.
 (Note: For examples: (Bassali 2008), quote: "In the next life, there will be two places only - heaven and hell.
 In heaven, you will spend an eternity of bliss, light, and glory with God.
 In hell, you will spend an eternity of woe, darkness and torment apart from God.
 Which of these two places would you prefer to spend your eternity?")
-Christian theologians may regard immutability, like the eternal Platonic forms, as essential to eternity.
-(Note: (Deng 2018), quote: "Augustine connects God's timeless eternity to God's being the cause of all times and God's immutability.")